-But if you are going to be hanging it, you don’t need to buy this particular standing kit, instead just buy a hanging version which won’t come with as many connectors.
-It will be cheaper too – you can view the Carl’s Hanging Kit on Amazon.
+But if you are going to be hanging it, you don’t need to buy this particular standing kit, instead, just buy a hanging version that won’t come with as many connectors.
+It will be cheaper too – you can view Carl’s Hanging Kit on Amazon.

 Should I Secure or Anchor it to the Ground?

 Yes, yes, and yes again, especially if you are going to be leaving it up in your backyard.
 As mentioned, it doesn’t come with any cords or stakes so you will need to supply those yourself.
 Alternatively, you can use sandbags if you are really concerned about the wind, or even some fitness training weights instead.